LloydsPharmacy Stores Privacy Notice

 - Buying a pharmacy - If you are a customer of a pharmacy business that has been bought by us, we receive your personal information as part of the business handover process.
 Where this happens, we will ensure a notice is placed in the pharmacy to tell you that your personal information is being transferred to us.

 - Selling one of our pharmacies - If we sell one of our pharmacies, then we will need to share your personal data with the new owner.
-We will place a notice in pharmacy, or notify you directly, to tell you that your personal information is being shared.
+We will place a notice in pharmacy to notify you of the sale.

 - NHS contracted services - To fulfil our contractual requirements with the NHS, we are required to share your personal information with your GP and other NHS organisations, and sometimes Local Authorities to provide you with NHS or Local Authority funded services.
 We also have to provide your personal information to NHS organisations to negotiate and check the accuracy of our prescription and service payments, and to ensure that we maintain appropriate professional and service standards and that your declarations and ours are accurate, for example where you are not required to pay for your NHS prescription (you have an exemption).
 This is necessary to perform the service and is a legal requirement.